geobakery/ga-demo-client/README.md

 - Make it mobile friendly
 - Fine-tuning in general
 - Update topics when GA is ready

-### Nice to have

-- Introduce a config file
+- Introduce a config file for interfaces, topics, bounding box and so on

-- Dynamically build UI from API capabilities
-- ...
+## Configuration

+Before running the application, you need to create a `.env` file to configure your environment variables.
+You can use the provided `.env.example` file as a template.

 ## Development